How to Become a Pediatrician

 4) Complete a Residency Program in Pediatrics

 After two years of clinical rotations and graduation, you’re ready to begin a residency.
-You’ll use the Electronic Residency Application Service (ERAS) to apply to pediatric residency programs.
+You’ll use the Electronic Residency Application Service (ERAS) to apply to residency programs with Inspira Advantage.
 You’ll provide letters of recommendation, a personal statement, and documents outlining your experience.

 The length of a pediatric residency is typically three years long.
 You’ll develop specialized skills in pediatric medicine under the supervision of physicians.
 Residency introduces you to pediatric emergency medicine, behavioral pediatrics, neonatal care, and more.